 The background colour, colour of text, the font used and even letter and line spacing have been adapted as well as trimming down the amount of text and using more activities to enable pupils with dyslexia to find the presentation more comfortable.

 Each lesson also includes three exam practice questions allowing pupils to attempt the question that suits their current level or, if you prefer, they could attempt all three.
 The teacher’s guide also includes all the answers making these lessons suitable for both computing specialist and non-specialist teachers.

 Coincidentally, having the videos that I have created for YouTube helped.
 Although my son cringed at the thought of his mother talking to him about the inside workings of a computer, he admits having a live video of someone talking to him was better than the text heavy videos that are often used in other teaching resources.

-With all that I have learnt about making dyslexia-friendly presentations, I am developing a series of affordable lessons aimed at teaching GCSE Computer Science; the first few have already been uploaded to TES.
+With all that I have learnt about making dyslexia-friendly presentations, I have developed a series of affordable lessons aimed at teaching GCSE Computer Science.

 Have a look for yourself and download the Embedded Systems lesson for free.